 Click on the names of the founding partners to go directly to their website

-Domain 4 of The Renal Association’s strategic plan is about quality and practice; one of the objectives is to provide expert clinical leadership to support the whole MDT in enhancing safer patient care and service quality improvement in all aspects of kidney disease.
+The Renal Association is the professional body for UK nephrologists (kidney doctors) and renal scientists, and all members of the multidisciplinary team working in kidney units in the UK.
+A key tenet of the RA’s work is to provide expert clinical leadership to support the whole MDT in enhancing safer patient care and service quality improvement in all aspects of kidney disease.

+The British Transplantation Society represents the professional voice of transplantation in the UK.
 The BTS is committed to ensuring access to transplantation for all patients with organ failure who would benefit from a transplant.
-The KQuIP initiative is aligned with the Society’s ambition to ensure that access to timely transplantation for all suitable recipients with end stage kidney disease is made a reality across the UK.
+KQuIP’s national project to improve access to kidney transplantation across the UK aligns with the Society’s ambition to ensure that access to timely transplantation for all suitable recipients with end stage kidney disease is made a reality across the UK.

 Kidney Care UK is a charity which works to improve the quality of life for adults and children with kidney disease.
 It does this by giving support, information and grant aid to individuals as well as to kidney units across the UK to help improve services and patient care.